 Applying for a new job can often be a daunting task.
-You have likely spent several weeks searching for a job that fits your profile and skillset and the time has come to send across a job application email to the hiring manager.
 If you’re just starting your career or if this is the first job that you’ve had to apply for, you’re probably facing a bunch of questions.
-How do you write a job application email?
-How to write a good subject line in a job application?
-What are the contents of a job application email?
+In this guide, we'll answer your queries about writing a job application email.
+Towards the end of this page, we’ve also provided you with simple templates that you can use.

 Spark Email